-- 1. transform the program into an elementary program by augmenting it with special instructions called φ -functions [15], π -functions [5], and parallel copies (using the technique described in Section 2.2); - 2. transform the elementary program into a collection of puzzles (using the technique described in Section 2.2); - 3. do puzzle solving, spilling, and coalescing (using the techniques described in Sections 3 and 4); and finally - 4. transform the elementary program and the register allocation result into assembly code (by implementing φ -functions, π -functions, and parallel copies using the permutations described by Hack et al. [25]).
+- 1. transform the program into an elementary program by augmenting it with special instructions called φ -functions [13], π -functions [5], and parallel copies (using the technique described in Section 2.2); - 2. transform the elementary program into a collection of puzzles (using the technique described in Section 2.2); - 3. do puzzle solving, spilling, and coalescing (using the techniques described in Sections 3 and 4); and finally - 4. transform the elementary program and the register allocation result into assembly code (by implementing φ -functions, π -functions, and parallel copies using the permutations described by Hack et al. [20]).

 For SPEC CPU2000, our implementation is as fast as the extended version of linear scan used by LLVM, which is the JIT compiler in the openGL stack of Mac OS 10.5.
-We compare the x86 code produced by gcc, our puzzle solver, the version of linear scan used by LLVM [16], the iterated register coalescing algorithm of George and Appel [20] with the extensions proposed by Smith, Ramsey, and Holloway [42], and the partitioned Boolean quadratic optimization algorithm [26].
+We compare the x86 code produced by gcc, our puzzle solver, the version of linear scan used by LLVM [14], the iterated register coalescing algorithm of George and Appel [17] with the extensions proposed by Smith, Ramsey, and Holloway [36], and the partitioned Boolean quadratic optimization algorithm [21].
 The puzzle solver produces code that is, on average, faster than the code produced by extended linear scan, and of similar quality to the code produced by iterated register coalescing.
+Unsurprisingly, the slower Boolean optimization algorithm produces the fastest code.